CodepediaOrg/codepediaorg.github.io/_posts/2017-09-17-how-to-redirect-to-www-with-nginx.md

 author: ama
 permalink: /ama/how-to-redirect-domain-to-www-url-with-nginx
 published: true
-categories: [infrastructure, networking]
+categories: [tutorial]
-tags: [bookmarksdev, nginx, networking]
+tags:
+    - bookmarksdev
+    - nginx
+    - networking
 ---

 This post presents the snippet from the Nginx configuration that redirects all request to **https://www.bookmarks.dev**: